pytorch/xla/README.md

 ## Running on a Single Cloud TPU VM

 Google Cloud offers TPU VMs for more transparent and easier access to the TPU hardware.
-This is our **recommedned way** of running PyTorch/XLA on Cloud TPU.
+This is our **recommended way** of running PyTorch/XLA on Cloud TPU.
 Please check out our [Cloud TPU VM User Guide](https://cloud.google.com/tpu/docs/pytorch-xla-ug-tpu-vm).
 To learn more about the Cloud TPU System Architecture, please check out [this doc](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu_vms).

 ---